LaunchCoderGirlSTL/Data-Science-Assignments/README.md

         - Note: You won't need to install numpy (it should be included with your Anaconda installation).

 * Jupyter notebooks
-    - Computing with NumPy arrays: _Will be posted Thursday morning_.
+    - [Tutorial: Computing with NumPy arrays](https://github.com/rlowd/python-bigdata/blob/master/ipython-minibook/numpy-computing.ipynb).
 You can download the data and execute the code in this notebook yourself, or just read through the executed version.
 Make sure you understand all the `numpy` methods.

 * Cheat Sheets
     - [NumPy](https://datacamp-community-prod.s3.amazonaws.com/e9f83f72-a81b-42c7-af44-4e35b48b20b7)